 Having a vehicle to pay attention to what happens physically as clients deal with difficult topics, with their emotions, and with their sensations, means having a vehicle to actually explore embodied experience.

 How far we go into it, how deep we go, depends on who we are as a therapist, depends on the client, depends on the session.
 But, even if you’re not somebody who regularly pays attention to embodied experience, you might find it interesting to notice these things when you work with clients.

 I mentioned some of them, I mentioned the “get a grip” part… Also: For instance, you notice that a given client might be dealing with anger; and you notice that there is something about the way they are squeezing.
 Maybe they’re squeezing more, maybe it’s not just in the squeezing, but as they squeeze you notice there’s something happening in their eyes, there’s something happening in their jaw, something happening in the shoulder… And at that moment, you are literally dealing with embodied experience.

 So, your style of work may be to simply notice it as information for you.
-It may be to gently draw the clients attention something like: “Did you notice what’s happening in your body?”
+It may be to gently draw the client’s attention something like: “Did you notice what’s happening in your body?”
 It could be directing their attention more to: “Are you noticing what’s happening in your shoulder?”
-You may be somebody who likes to give more exclusive directions and experiment with it.
+You may be somebody who likes to give more exclusive directions and experiment with them.